PaloAltoNetworks/SkilletBuilder/docs/skillet_types.rst

   Examples:

-    * Prisma Access service information
+    * Prisma Access or other platform service information
-    * query a device and return a list of attributes to be used in a skillet dropdown or checklist
+    * query a device and return a list of values used in a skillet UI dropdown
     * check status of cloud platforms

   **View examples of rest skillets**